UCTRONICS/Smart-Robot-Car-Arduino/README.md

 ## For More powerful wifi car library,please refer to https://github.com/UCTRONICS/WIFI_Camera_Smart_Robot_Car

 ## we have set the baud rate to 115200, If you are using the old version , please change the baud rate to 9600  in the code .
+## At present， UCTRONICS has released three versions Robot car.
+Both of them support graphical programming.Please refer to the below link to know detail information about each robot car.
 ### K0069：

 ### www.amazon.com/dp/B076MB5VH8
 - After power on, it will come in automatic avoidance obstacle mode.